Free Osceola County Public Records: Look Up Information on Anyone

 Phone 407-742-4000

-Death records in Osceola County are issued exclusively by the Florida DOH.
+Death records in Osceola County are issued exclusively by the Florida Department of Health.
 To obtain these records, you must be one of the following:

 • Any person who demonstrates a legitimate interest in the estate